juglab/cryoCARE_pip/README.md

 You can use Warp to generate two reconstructed tomograms based on the even/odd frames.
 Alternatively, the movie-frames can be split in two halves (e.g. with MotionCor2 `-SplitSum 1` or with IMOD `alignframes -debug 10000`) from which two identical, up to random noise, tomograms can be reconstructed.

 These two (even and odd) tomograms can be used as input to this cryoCARE implementation.

+## Changelog

+### Version 0.2

+* `cyroCARE_train` produces a compressed and more portable model.
+This model can be copied and shared with others without relying on a certain folder structure.
+* `cryoCARE_predict` supports to predict multiple tomograms in one run.
+Streamlined configuration with respect to the changes of `cryoCARE_train`.
+* Streamlined installation instructions
+* Minor changes/ fixed couple of bugs:
+    * Proper padding of tomograms to avoid black frames in the denoised tomograms
+    * Fix computation of validation cut off for small tomograms
+    * Fix `cryoCARE_predict` if no tiling happens

 ## Installation